 The QIS Fund invests in multiple quantitative investment strategies across equity, fixed income, commodity, currency, and volatility markets.
 The quantitative investment strategies in which the QIS Fund invests are third-party investment strategies that analyse historical quantitative data and use models to identify investments that, based on historical results, can provide attractive risk adjusted returns.
 The QIS Fund invests through total return swaps that provide the returns of third-party quantitative strategies which provide access to model portfolios.
 The strategies underlying the swaps are selected by the QIS Fund using its proprietary investment models.
-By using a multi-strategy approach, the QIS Fund seeks to identify the optimal allocation among 10-20 strategies to achieve positive returns and mitigate asset-class and single-strategy risks.
-The QIS Fund may also gain exposure to equity, fixed income, commodity, currency, and volatility markets by investing in other ETFs or individual securities.
+By using a multi-strategy approach, the QIS Fund may also gain exposure to equity, fixed income, commodity, currency, and volatility markets by investing in other ETFs or individual securities.
 The equity and fixed income strategies include primarily U.S. companies but may include companies from both emerging and developed foreign markets and may include companies of any market capitalization.
-The fixed income strategies may include high yield ("junk bond") strategies, and strategies of any duration or maturity.
-The commodity strategies may include all types of commodities and commodity indexes.
-Currency strategies are those that attempt to profit from the changes in the relative value of various currencies.
-Volatility strategies are those that attempt to profit from the changes in the historical or implied return volatility of futures or securities indexes.
+The fixed income strategies may include all types of commodities and commodity indexes.
+Currency strategies are those that attempt to profit from the changes in the historical or implied return volatility of futures or securities indexes.
 Volatility is when a security experiences periods of unpredictable, and sometimes sharp, price movements.